St. Peter's Basilica Tours in Rome

 • How much time do you need to visit St. Peter's Basilica?

-If you join a visit to St. Peter's Basilica and the dome, you will tour the Basilica in about an hour.
-If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk around the entire Basilica and stop at its main works such as the Baldachin or the Moses.
+If you join a tour of St. Peter's Basilica and the dome, you will visit the Basilica in approximately one hour.
+If you go on your own, you can adjust the length of your visit as you wish, but keep in mind that you will still need about 60 minutes to see the entire Basilica and stop at its main works of art, such as the Baldachin and the Moses.

 • What are the opening hours of St. Peter's Basilica?

-It is open every day, from Monday to Friday, between 7am and 7pm.
-In winter, from October to March, it closes one hour earlier, at 18:00.
+It is open every day, Monday to Friday, from 7 a.m. to 7 p.m.
+During winter hours, from October to March, it closes one hour earlier, at 6 p.m.

-Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Holy Week.
+Yes, it is possible, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Easter.

-• What else do I have to see in the Vatican?
+• What else is there to see in the Vatican?

-You can't leave without visiting the Sistine Chapel and the Vatican Museums.
+You cannot leave without visiting the Sistine Chapel and the Vatican Museums.

 Reviews from other travellers